FabricMC/fabric-docs/develop/entities/first-entity.md

   - We have used linear interpolation, which is the simplest and changes the value (in our case rotation of the model part) at a constant rate from one keyframe to the next.
 Vanilla also provides Catmull-Rom spline interpolation, which produces a smoother transition between keyframes.
   - Modders can also create custom interpolation types.

-Finally, let's hook up the animation to the model.
+Finally, let's hook up the animation to the model:

 @[code transcludeWith=:::dancing_animation](@/reference/latest/src/client/java/com/example/docs/entity/model/MiniGolemEntityModel.java)